HichemBenChaaben/dashboard-vite-typescript-react-rq/README.md

 ### `pnpm dev`

-Runs the app in the development mode.
+Runs the app in the development mode server and client side application using `concurrently`

 ### `pnpm test`

+Launches the test runner once

+### `pnpm test:watch`

 Launches the test runner in the interactive watch mode.